 9. Herbs and Spices

 We don’t expect you to give up on those herbs and spices.
 India is known for their spices and food without any of these could not be tasteful as per the expectations.
 Also, since you can’t add salt to your food, you can spice it up with cumin, cinnamon, coriander and chillies.
 Many herbs are known to have properties that prevent heart diseases, diabetes, etc. So, don’t miss out on your daily spice.

 10. Water Chestnut

 Have you ever heard about water vegetables?
-Water Chestnut is one that tends to be the favourite for some people as they love having singhare ka halwa.
-Besides its amazing taste, it also has health benefits, namely, it is absolutely low in calories, has an abundance of disease-fighting antioxidants, potassium, copper and protein.
+Water Chestnut is one that tends to be the favorite for some people as they love having a share of ka halwa.
+Besides its amazing taste, it also has health benefits, namely, it is absolutely low in calories, and has an abundance of disease-fighting antioxidants, potassium, copper, and protein.
 It is a highly versatile and flavourful addition to your Navratri food.